Cycling adventure in Sardinia

 This beautiful and exciting road bike tour in Western Sardinia includes five loop tours with different levels and of rare beauty.
 You will admire a changing landscape, cycle along vineyards and olive groves, often surrounded by gentle hills and mountains.
 You will stay six or four nights in a lovely hotel with swimming pool and every day you will go cycling, discovering a different part of this amazing region: wonderful beaches, small medieval towns, authentic typical villages, natural beauties like water springs, lush vegetation, a very interesting flora and fauna.
 You visit Alghero with its picturesque town centre with narrow paved streets and small squares and a nice beach to take a refreshing dive in the sea.

-The routes for the 5 day version are 3 itineraries choosen from the 7 day version
+The routes for the 5-day road bike version are 3 itineraries to choose from the 7 day version.

 The daily program of the 7-day tour

 Individual arrival and overnight stay in a lovely 3 star hotel with swimming pool, wellness area*, spa*, garden, garage for bikes and an excellent restaurant.
 Warm welcome of the hotel owners with briefing and dinner in Hotel.

 * Unfortunately the wellness area cannot be used in the Covid Period

 Porto Alabe is situated in the Municipality of Tresnuraghes.
 It is surrounded by dunes covered by vegetation and succulents.
 Its beach, delimited by a rocky promontory to the South, features a typical red (from iron fragments) and deep blue colours (from its shallows).
 Punta Foghe is also situated within the Municipality of Tresnuraghes.
 The coast is made of big cliffs and several little islands.
 From this place, you have an enchanting view of the sea and rocky cliffs.
 Recommended stop for your lunch break: Bosa.